A small group of chefs, food and lifestyle influencers had the opportunity to get to know California strawberry farmer Jose Luis Rocha Jr.

 Every Strawberry Hand-Picked

-During the farm tour, the group was surprised to learn that every berry is hand-picked and also packed in the field by hard-working harvesters.
+During the farm tour, the group was surprised to learn that every berry is hand-picked and also packed in the field by hard-working strawberry pickers.
 Jose and Carlos shared how important it is for them to treat the people who harvest their berries with respect.

 Jose said, “My mother was a strawberry picker, so I treat our employees the way I’d want my mother to be treated if she were picking strawberries.”